lyrebirdstudio/Croppy/README.md

 # Features

 ### Double tap focus 👆👆
-It zoom-in to the touch points on double tap.
-Restore to default state when user double tap on max scale state.
+It zooms-in to the touch points on double tap.
+Restores default state when user double taps on max scale state.

 ### Pinch Zoom 👌
-Zoom in and out with yout two finger.
+Zoom in and out with two finger.

 ### Free Mode 🤟
-You can crop you image in free mode.
+You can crop your image in free mode.
 In any size.

 ### Aspect Ratio Mode 📱
-Enhanced aspect ratio mode will helps you while cropping.
-Aspect ratio will be fixed while you playing with cropper.
-So in your social media apps, it will helps you to crop in fixed size (instagram, facebook, twitter, 16:9, 1:2, 3:2 and more..)
+Enhanced aspect ratio mode will help you while cropping.
+Aspect ratio will be fixed while you play with cropper.
+So for your social media apps, it will help you to crop in fixed size (instagram, facebook, twitter, 16:9, 1:2, 3:2 and more..)

 ### Size Displayer 🔟
-While you scaling your image, size displayer displays the bitmap size reactively.
-It will give the user smoother experience.
+While you scale your image, size displayer indicates the bitmap size reactively.
+It will provide a smoother experience to the user.

 ### Auto Centered 😍
-What ever you do while cropping, we centerized the bitmap with animation.
+What ever you do while cropping, we center the bitmap with animation.
 Smoother experience for user.

 ### Animations 🌟
-We user animation everywhere in this cropper.
-User zoom-out too much?
-We zoom-in back with animation.
-User scroll image out of borders?
+We use animation everywhere in this cropper.
+User zoomed-out too much?
+We zoom back in with animation.
+User scrolled image out of borders?
 We scroll it back with animation.

 # Setup
 ```groovy